arnegue/NMEA-Seatalk-Multiplexer/README.md

 ### FileRewriter

-Similar to File, but overwrites the file when writing and reading as much as possible.
+Similar to File but overwrites the file when writing and reading as much as possible.

 ### Serial